-(H) Honors - awarded to students whose performance is determined to be in the top 10% of the cohort of students enrolled in the course (or as otherwise specified in the course syllabus).

-(HP) High Pass - awarded to students whose performance is determined to be within the top 11th to 15th percentile of the cohort of students enrolled in the corresponding third-year core clerkship course (or as otherwise specified in the course syllabus).

-(P) Pass - All requirements for successful completion of the course have been met.

-(F) Fail - Requirements for successful completion of the course have NOT been met.

-(I) Incomplete - All assignments/activities used to determine a course grade have not been completed.

-(S) Satisfactory - Performance has met the minimum standards for passing.

-(U) Unsatisfactory - Performance has NOT met the minimum standards for passing.
+- (H) Honors Awarded to students whose performance is determined to be in the top 10% of the cohort of students enrolled in the course for 500-level and 600-level courses (or as otherwise specified in the course syllabus); Awarded to students who attain a minimum COMAT standard score of 115 and a minimum Overall Student Performance Evaluation Score of 6 in 700-level courses (or as otherwise specified in the course syllabus). - (HP) High Pass Awarded to students who attain a COMAT standard score between 110 and 114 and a minimum Overall Student Performance Evaluation of 6 in 700-level clerkship courses (or as otherwise specified in the course syllabus). - (P) Pass All requirements for successful completion of the course have been met. - (F) Fail Requirements for successful completion of the course have NOT been met. - (I) Incomplete All assignments/activities used to determine a course grade have not been completed. - (S) Satisfactory Performance has met the minimum standards for passing. - (U) Unsatisfactory Performance has NOT met the minimum standards for passing.